 In 1870, Frank Kirby returned to Saginaw and became the lead designer in his father’s firm.
-Shortly thereafter, the Kirby’s firm purchased a large shipyard in Wyandotte, and then established the Detroit Dry Dock Company near the corner of Atwater and Orleans.
-By 1877, the firm was erecting some of the Great Lakes' largest ships in its yards in both Detroit and Wyandotte.
+Shortly thereafter, the Kirby’s firm purchased a large shipyard in Wyandotte, and then established the Detroit Dry Dock Company near the corner of Atwater and Orleans in Detroit.
+By 1877, the firm was designing and building some of the Great Lakes' largest ships in its yards in both Detroit and Wyandotte.

 This company was an innovator in building large steam engines needed to propel the increasingly massive ships that toted iron ore from the Mesabi Range to Chicago, Conneaut, Buffalo and, eventually, River Rouge.
 These engines were much larger than the steam engines used by the railroads.
 In 1892, Detroit Dry Dock erected the building you see.
 Actually, there are six buildings in this complex built between 1892 and 1919.
 I cannot easily distinguish them.
 The oldest remaining building is a machine shop designed and built by a Connecticut firm, Berlin Iron Bridge.
-Eric Hill and John Gallagher.
-The leading contemporary Detroit architectural historians argue in their American Institute of Architects Guide to Detroit Architecture that this structure “is the most important surviving Nineteenth Century industrial building in Detroit” since it was one of the first large factory buildings to use a steel frame structure to create a huge interior space for the construction of massive engines.
+Eric Hill and John Gallagher, leading contemporary Detroit architectural historians, argue in their American Institute of Architects Guide to Detroit Architecture that this structure “is the most important surviving Nineteenth-Century industrial building in Detroit” since it was one of the first large factory buildings to use a steel frame structure to create a huge interior space for the construction of massive engines.
 They recommend that it be designated a National Historic Landmark.
-As you will see if you visit this location, in this 21st century, there is a slip directly across Atwater. so it must have been straightforward for Detroit Dry Dock to place the engines they built into ships constructed nearby.
+Until the creation of Milliken State Park in the early Twentieth First century, there was a slip directly across Atwater. so it must have been straightforward for Detroit Dry Dock to place the engines they built into ships constructed nearby.

-Henry Ford served as apprentice machinist at Detroit Dry Docks from 1880 to 1882.
+Henry Ford served as apprentice machinist at Detroit Dry Dock from 1880 to 1882.
 Indeed, Henry Ford apparently first became familiar with combustion engines while employed at Detroit Dry Dock.
-This building has a connection to the enjoyable summer afternoons that some of us spend at Comerica Park.
+This building also has a remote connection to the enjoyable summer afternoons that some of us spend at Comerica Park.
 By 1899, the American Shipbuilding Company, centered in Cleveland, became a huge industrial conglomerate by purchasing a half a dozen or more prosperous Great Lakes shipbuilders, including Detroit Dry Dock.
 Their business thrived for years and successor companies prospered during World War II filling defense contracts.
 The Steinbrenner family amassed great wealth in this ship building firm, funds that allowed George Steinbrenner to purchase a baseball team.
 Rumors report that Mr. Steinbrenner sought to buy a large share of the Cleveland Indians around 1970, but his prospective partners blocked such a sale, perhaps because of ethnicity or his religion.
 Mr. Steinbrenner went on to purchase the New York Yankees and his son continues to run the team.

 Frank Kirby also prospered after American Shipbuilding purchased his family’s firm in 1899.
 He was one of the leading designers of ships for a number of decades.
 Two of the vessels he built—the Columbian and the Ste.
 Claire for the Detroit to Boblo run—are National Historical Landmarks.
-The last two vessels to be outfitted at this Atwater Street yard in 1924 were the Greater Detroit and the Greater Buffalo, vessels that sailed for many years from Detroit to Buffalo and Cleveland for the famous D. and C. line; Detroit and Cleveland.
+The last two vessels to be outfitted at this Atwater Street yard in 1924 were the Greater Detroit and the Greater Buffalo, vessels that sailed for many years from Detroit to Buffalo and Cleveland for the famous D. and C. line; that is, the Detroit and Cleveland Steamship Line.

 Architect for the oldest building: Berlin Iron Bridge Company